Sport in England

 Sport in England plays a prominent role in English society.
-Popular teams sports in England include association football, cricket, field hockey, rugby union, rugby league, and netball.
+Popular teams sports in England include association football, cricket, field hockey, rugby union, rugby league and netball.
 Major individual sports include badminton, athletics, tennis, boxing, golf, cycling, motorsport, and horseracing.
-Cricket is regarded as the national summer sport.
-Football is generally considered to be the popular sport, followed by cricket, tennis and rugby.
-A number of modern sports were codified in England during the nineteenth century, among them cricket, rugby union, rugby league, football, field hockey, bandy, squash, chess, tennis, and badminton.
+Cricket is regarded as the national summer sport while football is the most popular sport, followed by cricket, tennis and rugby.
+A number of modern sports were codified in England during the nineteenth century, among them cricket, rugby union, rugby league, football, field hockey, bandy, squash, chess, tennis and badminton.
 The game of baseball was first described in 18th century England.
+England is the only country to have won the world cups in both football and cricket.

 Structure

 England has its own national team in most team sports, but the United Kingdom sends a combined team to the Olympics.
 Competition between the home nations was traditionally at the centre of British sporting life, but it has become less important in recent decades.
 In particular, football's British Home Championship no longer takes place.
 In some sports there are still national English, Scottish, Welsh and Northern Irish teams.

 The Club Competitions in most team sports are also English affairs rather than British ones.
 There are various anomalies however, such as the participation of five Welsh football clubs in the English league system and an English club in the Scottish Football League.

 The relative prominence of national team and club competition varies from sport to sport.
 In football, club competition is at the centre of the agenda most of the time because clubs plays more matches each year, but the four national teams are also followed avidly.
 In cricket the national team is much more widely followed than the county competitions, which have a limited profile, whereas in rugby league club competition generally overshadows international fixtures.
 Rugby union falls between these two with very high-profile international competitions and a strengthening club game.

 Sport England is the governing body responsible for distributing funds and providing strategic guidance for sporting activity in England.
 There are five National Sports Centres: Bisham Abbey, Crystal Palace, Holme Pierrepont National Watersports Centre, Lilleshall and Plas Y Brenin National Mountain Centre in Wales.
 Everyday Sport is Sport England's physical activity campaign.
-There are 49 County Sport Partnerships in England with areas for responsibility separated by Local Authority County boundaries.
+There are 49 County Sport Partnerships in England with areas for responsibility separated according to local authority boundaries.
+Many leisure centres, sports centres, or recreation centres are operated by local authorities or contracted out by them to an independent operator.

 The English Institute of Sport is a nationwide network of support services, aimed at improving the standard of English athletes.
 Services include sports medicine, physiotherapy, sports massage, applied physiology, strength and conditioning, nutrition, psychology and Performance Lifestyle support.
 It is based at 8 regional hubs and other satellite centers.

 The Minister for Sport and Tourism and the Department for Culture, Media and Sport have responsibility for sport in England.